** Updated September 2020

 - It is stressful and unnatural for parents to ignore their own child.

 What’s a better alternative?
 Rather than ignoring, it’s best to do the opposite: pay extra attention to behaviors, and ask questions: What is the child trying to tell us?
 How can we help make it easier for the child to communicate?
-When we ignore children, we risk shutting down their attempts to do what we want them to do most: communicate.
+When we ignore children, we risk shutting down their attempts to do what we want them to do most: communicate with us.

-To reconsider the value of planned ignoring, parents should:
+To reconsider the value of planned ignoring, parents can:

-- Collaborate with the teachers and professionals working with your child to review your child’s program and discuss the benefits and costs of planned ignoring.
+- Collaborate with the teachers and professionals working with your child to review your child’s program and discuss the costs of planned ignoring.

-- Consider developmental and relationship- based approaches that consider children’s emotions and relationships as the foundation for treatment.
+- Consider relationship- based approaches that consider children’s emotions and relationships as the foundation for treatment.

-To be sure, there are occasions when ignoring unwanted behaviors may be the best approach.
-But with the insights we now have of neurodevelopment in autism, it’s essential not to misuse ignoring.
 Most importantly, trust your instinct as a parent.
-If a technique doesn’t feel right for your child, speak up.
+If a certain technique doesn’t feel right for your child, speak up.
 Nobody knows your child as you do.